nsj02/Protovit/README.md

 ## Contact Info

 If you have any questions regarding the paper or implementations, please don't hesitate to email us: chiyu.ma.gr@dartmouth.edu
+Feel free to ⭐ the repo, contribute, or share it with others who might find it useful!

 ## Citation

-If you find this work useful in your research, please consider citing and giving it a ⭐ to support us:
+If you find this work useful in your research, please consider citing:

 ```bibtex
 @article{ma2024interpretable,